-A study published in the Proceedings of National Academy of Sciences has explained what they have termed as, the maternal effect senescence.
+A study published in the Proceedings of the National Academy of Sciences has explained what they have termed as, the maternal effect senescence.
 This effect falls under a bigger concept of reproductive senescence, which is widely seen in almost all species of animals.
-Underneath this effect is also the fertility senescence, which is decribed as the aging of reproductive physiology, while maternal effect senescence examines the inverse relation between maternal age and offspring quality.
+Underneath this effect is also the fertility senescence, which is described as the aging of reproductive physiology, while maternal effect senescence examines the inverse relationship between maternal age and offspring quality.
 The accepted definition of the term, maternal effect senescence is, ‘the reduced success or quality of offspring with advancing age of the mother’.

 Researchers Explore The Mechanism Of Maternal Effect Senescence

 The exact mechanism of Maternal Effect Senescence is not known and neither does enough literature exists to clarify the mechanism behind it.
 However, in the above-mentioned study performed by Kristin Gribble of the Marine Biological Laboratory and Christina Hernández of Woods Hole Oceanographic Institution, the researchers have aimed to improve our understanding of this effect which affects all species, animals, humans, and plants alike.

 Researchers, after studying rotifers, concluded that all species underwent this effect as part of their evolution.
 Specifically, the study demonstrated that natural selection affected these offspring by reducing the fertility of mothers during peak years.
 This, according to the researchers, leads to less fitness of offspring, and overall lesser viability.
 They also found that most offspring of older mothers had a lower survival rate when compared to the offspring of younger mothers.
 However, the question remains, how exactly does it affect the offspring.